 Organic matter benefits the soil by improving water and nutrient holding capabilities, encouraging better soil structure that enhances root growth and increases aeration, providing a more hospitable environment for soil organisms and serving as a reservoir for plant nutrients.
 Sources of organic matter include leaf mold, peatmoss, compost and manure.
 The ideal amount of organic matter varies by crop and by soil type.
 For instance, sandy soils may benefit from greater additions of organic matter than finer textured loams.
 Large additions of compost or manure can result in excessive application of phosphorus.
-It is easy to apply excessive amounts of phosphorus: An application of greater than 1/4 inch of compost or manure can supply an excess of phosphorus.
-Soil testing laboratories at UMass, UMaine, and Penn State U analyze organic amendments for $P_2O_5$ concentration; the UConn lab does not do this analysis.
-Soil organic matter is determined by loss on ignition.
+It is easy to apply excessive amounts of phosphorus - regular applications of greater than 1/4 inch of manure-based or other composts or manure may supply an excess of phosphorus.
+Monitor soil phosphorus levels with regular testing.
+While the UConn lab cannot test manures or composts for nutrients, the UMaine and Penn State University labs can.
+Soil organic matter is determined by loss on ignition